Vaggelisvl/Pharmaceutical-Warehouse-Management-System/README.md

 # System Overview

-The primary purpose of the developed system is to manage the operations of a pharmaceutical warehouse.
+The primary purpose of the developed system is to manage the operations of a pharmaceutical warehouse. <br>
 The user categories of the system are:

 ### Warehouse Department Employees